doanhxd/Razer-Blade-15-Advanced-2018-Hackintosh/README.md

 * **GPIO pinning** There are hotpatches & ssdts that might be specific for a particular laptop, I think trackpad GPIO pinning might be one of them, please check your pin number as per - https://voodooi2c.github.io/#GPIO%20Pinning/GPIO%20Pinning, and modify SSDT-I2C if needed (currently pin number is set to 0x64 in there)

-# Razer Blade 15 Advanced 2018 Hackintosh - OpenCore
-**Note: TÔI KHÔNG CHỊU TRÁCH NHIỆM NẾU LAPTOP BẠN GẶP VẤN ĐỀ KHI SỬ DỤNG GUIDE CỦA TÔI!**
+**Note: KHÔNG CHỊU TRÁCH NHIỆM NẾU LAPTOP BẠN GẶP VẤN ĐỀ KHI SỬ DỤNG GUIDE NÀY!**

 HỖ TRỢ
 ---